exasol/power-apps-connector/doc/user_guide/user_guide.md

 ## How to install the Exasol Connector for Power Apps.

-Currently you'll need to use the paconn tool (installation instructions found here : https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli ) to create or update the connector in your organisation.
+Currently you'll need to use the paconn tool to  create or update the connector in your organisation.

+(installation instructions found here : https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli )

 The connector talks to the exasol-rest-api which you'll also need to setup.
 See the section above.

 ### Getting the connector files

 Clone this repository, download the repository zip or download the latest release from github and unzip the files.
-You should have a settings file, an icon file and a
+The connector consists of a settings file, an icon file and a apiDefinition.swagger.json and apiProperties.json file which describe the connector.

 ### Using the paconn CLI tool to upload/create the connector within your organisation.

-Open up a CLI/Terminal.
+Open up the command line or a terminal.

+###### Authenticate

-First you'll need to authenticate in paconn, type: paconn login.
+First you'll need to authenticate in paconn, type:
+`paconn login`
 Follow the steps to succesfully authenticate.

+###### Creating the connector

 Next you need to navigate to the folder where you downloaded or unzipped the connector files.

 Run the following command:
-paconn create -s [Path to settings.json]
+`paconn create -s [Path to settings.json]`
 You'll be prompted to select a Power Apps environment.

 Pick the environment where you want to install the connector.
 Follow the steps.
-If you get prompted to alter settings.json press 'yes' (it will update the id of the connector so you can easily update it afterwards).
+If you get prompted to alter settings.json, press 'yes'.

+( It will update the id of the connector so you can easily update it afterwards using `paconn update -s [Path to settings.json]`).

-### Finding the connector
+###### Inspecting the connector we just created in our environment/organisation.

-If you now browse to https://make.powerapps.com/ and click on the 'Dataverse' tab to the left and then 'Custom Collectors' you should be able to see the connector.
+If you now browse to https://make.powerapps.com/ , pick the right organisation top right and click on the "Dataverse" tab to the left and then "Custom Connectors" you should be able to see the connector.

 ![image-20211122114520362](user_guide.assets/image-20211122114520362.png)

-#### Configuring the connector
+###### Configuring the connector

 You can further configure the connector via the edit icon: